arshiyaaa7/College-Event-RSCOE/README.md

 # 🌟 College Event Website 🌟

-Welcome to the MWA Assignment 1 project repository!
+Welcome to the RSCOE Event project repository!
 This repository contains the files for the college event website **"Gandharva"**, showcasing all the necessary pages and styles. 🎉

 ## 🌐 Live Website
 You can view the live website here: [Gandharva Event Website](https://arshiyaaa7.github.io/MWA-Assignment-1/)